-But as toothpaste?
+But what about baking soda as toothpaste?
 Here’s where it gets a bit tricky.
 Baking soda can be good for teeth, but NOT when used alone.
 Here’s what I mean…

-In 2008, scientists compared commercial dentifrices with baking soda to commercial dentifrices without it and concluded that “brushing with dentifrices with higher concentrations of baking soda consistently removed numerically more plaque than those containing lower levels.“
+In 2008, scientists compared commercial toothpastes with baking soda to commercial toothpastes without it and concluded that “brushing with dentifrices with higher concentrations of baking soda consistently removed numerically more plaque than those containing lower levels.“

-Another study has found that toothpaste with baking soda can also reduce gengival inflammation and dental stains caused by tea, coffee, and even smoking, helping to keep your pearly whites white.
+Another study has found that toothpaste with baking soda can also reduce gengival inflammation and dental stains caused by tea, coffee, and even smoking, helping to keep your pearly whites… well, white.
 No wonder so many people are swapping their toothpastes for baking soda!

-But what about its alkaline ph?
+But what about its baking soda’s alkaline ph?
 We know that destroys skin.
 Isn’t that the same for your teeth?

 Not really.
-A alkaline pH (baking soda has a ph of about 8) can cause havoc on skin and destroying the acid mantle that keeps it strong and healthy.
+A alkaline pH (baking soda has a ph of about 8) can cause havoc on skin and destroy the acid mantle that keeps it strong and healthy.

-Before you get too excited and throw your toothpaste in the bin, hear this: baking soda works only when used in toothpaste.
+Before you get too excited and throw your usual toothpaste in the bin, hear this: baking soda works only when used IN toothpaste.
 NOT alone.